rhfung/RFViewFactory/README.md

         // ...

-        // ensure the following line is called, especially for MCSectionViewController [super onResume:intent];
+        // ensure the following line is called, especially for RFSectionViewController [super onResume:intent];
     }